 The same goes for signing paperwork.
 If you have a cosigner, make sure you're both at the dealership at the same time when signing the same paperwork and also signing in the right spots.
 If something doesn't seem right or you don't understand something, have it explained to you until you do.
 No question is a stupid question when it comes to buying a car.

-To learn more on how dealers make money in finance, credit reports, refinancing, establishing credit history and how to get a pre-approved car loan, read my section about dealer finance here.
+Read my auto finance section to learn more on how dealers make money in finance, credit reports, refinancing, establishing credit history and how to get a pre-approved car loan.

 4) Compare Insurance Rates Before Buying a Car

 It's illegal to drive a vehicle without insurance coverage.
 If you get pulled over without it, you will pay a hefty fine and could possibly have your car impounded in some areas of the country.